focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Make sure move to empty line works on lines with just whitespace
 + Buffer ordering improvements:
     + Make sure that files opened by double clicking or dragging which are within one of project dirs have their path displayed as the rest of the files
     + I should probably draw the project boundary in the file open dialog so that you see why JaiDE files appear at the top even when the match is worse